-In this presentation from the Newcastle Big Local Spring Event in Newcastle (April 2016) Carol Alevroyianni talks about the Whitley Bay Carnival and its role in developing a stronger sense of community and promoting awareness of Big Local as well as providing employment opportunities for local residents.
+Big Local Spring Event in Newcastle (April 2016) Whitley Bay talk about the Carnival and its role in developing a stronger sense of community and promoting awareness of Big Local as well as providing employment opportunities for local residents.

-Extensive consultation has resulted in 500 people suggesting ideas about Whitley Bay.
-All comments and suggestions were ranked based on impact and ‘do-ability’ and a draft plan was shared at an open meeting in January 2016.
-A Partnership away day was held to reflect on previous delivery and consider logistical and capacity issues in the delivery of agreed projects, and achieve consensus for the detailed draft version of the Plan.
-Contents include: Review of years 1 and 2 Summary of object
+Extensive consultation resulted in 500 people suggesting ideas about Whitley Bay.
+All comments and suggestions were ranked based on impact and ‘do-ability’ and a draft plan was shared at an open meeting before approval by the Partnership.

 Issue 2 of the Whitley Bay Big Local newsletter includes news about the WBBL plan for Year 3, local activities, the small grants pot, and has a 'You Said - We Did' column to show how WBBL is helping to make change happen.